brunosccosta/shipper/docs/operations/shipperctl.rst

 .. option:: --management-cluster-service-account <string>

-  the name of the service account Shipper will use for the management cluster (default "shipper-management-cluster")
+  the name of the service account Shipper will use for the management cluster (default "shipper-mgmt-cluster")

 .. option:: -g, --rollout-blocks-global-namespace <string>